mooniak/animager/README.md

   - Install Sparkleshare
   - Do your Design, Save in stages

+The video generation process requiers two extra software pakages or libraries.
+So we have to install them.

+  - ffmpeg
+  - imagemagick

 ###How To Generate Video

   - Install requierd libraries
   -

 Once you are done and ready to generate a video..